What is cottage garden style? And how to achieve it…

 Cottage garden style means a colourful mix of flowers, packed in together with herbs and edibles.
 It is relaxed and pretty – but are there secrets or rules you need to know?

-I think that English cottage garden style is experiencing a moment of popularity this year.
+English cottage garden style is experiencing a moment of popularity at the moment.

-This is my theory.
 Most garden lovers don’t really follow ‘fashion’ as such, but we can’t help being inspired by show gardens at the RHS Chelsea Flower Show and Hampton Court Palace Garden Festival.
-But this year, the shows have been cancelled.
+But during the pandemic, the shows were cancelled.

 And, as for garden plants – well, it has been difficult to source exactly the plants we want.
 We have had to compromise on colour and style.
 Friends have been saying things like ‘I wouldn’t normally buy scarlet pelargoniums, but they were the only ones I could find.’